 Summary of steps for the church:

-The following steps must occur each time Junior Leaders undertake the training:
+The following steps must occur before Junior Leaders undertake the training:

 The following step must occur once to enable a church account to be created for the Junior Leader course: